Skin Cancer: A Danger that is More than Skin Deep

-Everything we do at Sunflower Dermatology is oriented to improve the health of our patients’ skin.
+Everything we do at Epiphany Dermatology is oriented to improve the health of our patients’ skin.
 Healthier skin leads to a healthier body.
 We are dedicated to our primary mission, the eradication of skin cancer.
 Better skin for a better life® drives our decision making.

 FULL SKIN EXAM– Given that time is quality of life when it comes to detecting and treating skin cancer, annual full skin exams are crucial.
 The dermatologist performs a full skin inspection and discusses their finding with you, to come up with an individualized care plan to treat your skincare concerns.
 Sometimes during the exam, a biopsy is performed.
 The skin is removed and sent for evaluation by a doctor who specializes in looking at skin under the microscope.

 VISIA Skin Analysis System– The skin on the face is one of the most common areas to form skin cancer.
 The VISIA Skin Analysis System is a comprehensive diagnostic tool that scans the face in no less than eight different settings.
 It’s in-depth evaluation looks for troublesome areas.
 It can spot anything from acne to melanoma.
 At least three of its diagnostic settings specifically look for the growth of skin cancer.